International Business and Cultural Diversity (part 2)

 “The Dutch get nervous 5 minutes to 12, the Italians 5 minutes after 12”.

 The difference is 10 minutes and this serves as a metaphor for the massive overlooked difference in culture.
 What financial wizards can come up with is not necessarily a reflection of what “happens” out there.
 When it comes to expanding business internationally, you may get what you ask for, but not what you want; there’s a huge difference between the two.
-KLM ultimately was found in violation of the agreement and was fined €150 million euro.
+KLM ultimately was found in violation of the agreement and was fined €150 million.
 Needless to say, that fine was only part of the divorce costs.

 Take Steps Back to Make Progress